minswap/minswap-stableswap/stableswap-docs/stableswap-spec.md

 #### 3.4.1 Create Pool

-Create Pool transaction is quite simple.
-Because each Pool has to include a Pool NFT asset.
-Transaction only create a Pool UTxO which has Pool NFT inside and some initial datum.
-There's no validation for pool creation, and pools that users can interact on Minswap interface are created and whitelisted by Minswap team.
-Those pools (and their NFTs) are assumed to be created correctly.
+A Pool can be created once by using `Liquidity Minting Policy`.

 Pool UTxO includes:

 - Value:
   - Minimum ADA
-  - Pool NFT
+  - Pool NFT Token
+  - MAX_INT64 LP Token
 - Datum:
-  - balances: an array having N elements, each element has _0_ value
+  - _balances_: an array having N elements, each element has _0_ value
-  - total_liquidity: 0
-  - amp: initial Amplication Coefficient (decided by Minswap team)
+  - _amp_: initial Amplication Coefficient (decided by Minswap team)
   - _order_hash_: is the Validator Hash of `Order Contract`

 ![CreatePool](pics/create-pool.png)